dylancobb/Wordle-game-project/README.md

 - README created.
 - Folder structure and tentative boilerplate code implemented.
 - Plan of action worked out in the form of the above README 😊

+### User Story X: [Selected User Story]

+*Describe the progress made on the selected user story.
+Explain the approach taken, any challenges encountered, and the current status of implementation.*

+### Next Steps

+*Outline the next steps for the project, such as completing the selected user story, addressing any known issues, or starting work on another user story.*

+## How to Run the Game

+*Provide instructions on how to run the game locally, including any prerequisites or dependencies.*

+## Acknowledgements

+*Give credit to any resources, tutorials, or inspiration that helped you in the development process.*

+## Conclusion

+*Summarize the key takeaways from the challenge and reflect on the experience.*